nishantapatil3/Virtual-Processor/README.md

     7) Memory Data Register
       Register containing data.

+LDA and STA:
     The two opcodes that we implemented are LDA and STA.
 LDA will accept a 32-bit hexadecimal value (memory address) and copy the values in that memory location to the accumulator register.
 STA (store) will accept a 32-bit address and copy the values in the accumulator into the memory location.

 Various other functions were created to print out the register and memory contents, converting binary to decimal, and hex to decimal.
 First, we use the store command STA 00000800 to store the value within accumulator, FF01FF01, to address location 800.
 Next, we send the STA 07FA to store FF01FF01 to address 07FA.
 Last, we send the LDA 07FE to store the values in memory location 07FE, 07FF, 800, and 801 and store them into accumulator.
 Final value in accumulator is 0000FF01.
 There is also complex error checking within our code to verify valid commands/addresses.

 Sample Code in the assembly level language:
   1.